akozyreva/VueJsHomeWorks/README.md

-# vue-cli: example of directives (Section 12)
+# vue-cli-example of components (Section 9)
-Home task, which made on course https://academind.com/
+Home task, which was made on course https://academind.com/

 > A Vue.js project